BarunKGP/genrelessrecs/docs/midterm.md

 ![Training Loss Over Epochs](images/Image_Training_Loss_Over_Epochs.png)
 <br />

 For model selection as suggested we simply used the resulting loss value but this plans to be adjusted in our second phase.
-Additionally, for evaluation metrics to compare with success of other models, we simply use accuracy for now, although definately being altered in the near future (especially given the nature of our dataset, accuracy will not hold as an all-encompassing metric).
+Additionally, for evaluation metrics to compare with success of other models, we simply use accuracy for now, although this will definitely be altered in the near future (especially given the nature of our dataset, accuracy will not hold as an all-encompassing metric).
 Nonetheless, we can report for now that our model classifies the correct genre with accuracy 49.1982%.
 In comparison, a naive approach of predicting all genres as "Rock," would provide an accuracy of 40%.
-While showing some success in learning relationsihps between our features, the our model undoubtedly has the need of tweaking (Loss Function, Hyperparameters {learning_rate, momentum, etc.), Network Architecture, etc.).
-In comprasion wtih the other methods, we will work on finding more appropriate forms of metrics that can be used for comparison as well as forms of preprocessing that can address our imbalanced dataset (subsampling of our dominante subCategory, further feature engineering, feature reduction, etc.)
+While showing some success in learning relationships between our features, the our model undoubtedly has the need of tweaking (Loss Function, Hyperparameters, learning_rate, momentum, Network Architecture, etc.).
+In comparison with the other methods, we will work on finding more appropriate forms of metrics that can be used for comparison as well as forms of preprocessing that can address our imbalanced dataset (subsampling of our dominante subCategory, further feature engineering, feature reduction, etc.)

 ## Unsupervised Task Exploration.
 The [MusixMatch Dataset](http://millionsongdataset.com/musixmatch/) contained song lyrics in a bag of words format.
-We analyzed songs that were located both in the dataset and the song_features.csv file.
-From there, a dictionary was created, with the word and word count listed for each track_id.
+We analyzed songs that were located both in the musiXmatch dataset and the original dataset we created from the MSD, Tagtraum labels, and Spotify features.
+From there, a dictionary was created with the word and word count listed for each track_id.
 Below is an illustration:

 ![Dictionary](images/dictionary.jpg)